ArsenMkrt/mega-ton/README.md

 # MegaTon

-MegaTon is free and secure Ton Crystal wallet, which can be deployed as browser extension as well as progressive web app.
+MegaTon is free and secure Free Ton wallet, which can be deployed as browser extension as well as progressive web app.

 <br/>
 <br/>